seamusdemora/PiFormulae/Build_pinctrl_for-bullseye.md

 1. `pinctrl` is a member of the [`utils` repo](https://github.com/raspberrypi/utils/tree/master) at the Raspberry Pi GitHub site.
 For reasons that are not clear to me, cloning this repo is a *two-step* process:

-​		a.
-Go to the [GitHub site](https://github.com/raspberrypi/utils/tree/master), and **"fork"** the 'utils' repo to your GitHub account
+   - Go to the [GitHub site](https://github.com/raspberrypi/utils/tree/master), and **"fork"** the 'utils' repo to your GitHub account

-​		b.
-From your RPi, execute a `git clone https://github.com/seamusdemora/utils`
+   - From your RPi, execute a `git clone https://github.com/seamusdemora/utils`

-​			(you should use **your** clone, not mine, as I'm unlikely to keep mine updated)
+     note: you should use **your** clone, not mine, as I'm unlikely to keep mine updated)

 2. Get some tools: